 - Ask the owner for permission to pet the dog.

-Watch the following video for more safety tips on how to protect yourself in a dog attack.Who is Most at Risk of a Dog Bite?
+Watch the following video for more safety tips on protecting yourself in a dog attack.Who is Most at Risk of a Dog Bite?

 Children and the elderly are the most common victims of dog bite injuries.
-Small children are more vulnerable since they may not be able to defend themselves in these situations.
-Most dog bite incidents that involve young children have occurred while interacting with familiar dogs and during normal activities.
+Small children are more vulnerable since they may be unable to defend themselves.
+Most dog bite incidents that involve young children have occurred while interacting with familiar dogs and during everyday activities.
 The elderly are also at risk of suffering a catastrophic injury from a dog bite because of their fragility.What to Do After a Dog Bite

 Many crucial steps should be taken after a dog bite incident to ensure the safety of you and your loved ones.
 They include: